-Research by Mike Darch and David Yaw has discovered a royal proclamation from the National Archives (ref.
+Research by Mike Darch and David Yaw has uncovered a royal proclamation from the National Archives (ref.
 C211/29/Y5) dated 1787.
 It relates to Thomas Yeaw, a brewer and pub owner living in Chelsea – though until recently living and working in Hammersmith – who was not fully mentally competent.

 Please use the Contact Us page to send us a message if you have any connection to Thomas Yeaw or to other early Yeo or variant families in the London area.
 This might include parishes that were not regarded as being in London at the time.